andig/carddav2fb/README.md

   * if more than nine phone numbers are included, the contact will be divided into a corresponding number of phonebook entries (any existing email addresses are assigned to the first set [there is no quantity limit!])
   * phone numbers are sorted by type.
 The order of the conversion values ('phoneTypes') determines the order in the phone book entry
   * the contact's UID of the CardDAV server is added to the phonebook entry (not visible in the FRITZ!
 Box GUI)
+  * automatically preserves QuickDial and Vanity attributes of phone numbers set in FRITZ!Box Web GUI.
+Works without config.
+These data are saved separately in the internal FRITZ!Box memory under `../FRITZ/mediabox/Atrributes.csv` from loss.
+The legacy way of configuring your CardDav server with X-FB-QUICKDIAL/X-FB-VANITY is no longer supported.
-  * generates an image with keypad and designated quickdial numbers (2-9), which can be uploaded to designated handhelds (see details below)
+  * generates an image with keypad and designated quickdial numbers, which can be uploaded to designated handhelds (see details below)

 ## Requirements